illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

 **1. Should my images look like the one on this page?**<br/>

 Not exactly!
 You can ignore the cylinder and the box...you won't render those.<br/>
-   And you can be a little creative and any scene you want as long as it denomstrates the elements shown here.<br/> Also, you should be aware the scene on this page is in perspective, which is why there is a horizon from the plane.
+   And you can be creative.
+Generate any scene you want as long as it demonstrates the elements shown here.<br/> Also, you should be aware that the scene on this page is in perspective, which is why there is a horizon from the plane.
+   An orthographic scene will not appear the same...

 **2. Can use code X that I found on the web?**<br/>